 This guava white tea has just a handful of ingredients and they all work so well together, but I of course have some variations for you as well.

-- White tea: white tea has a very delicate flavor, with a sweet, floral and fruity hint to it.
-It’s no problem to use another tea if that is more your thing, it’s hard to ruin this delicious guava iced tea!
+- White tea: white tea has a very delicate flavor, with a sweet, floral, and fruity hint to it.
+It's no problem to use another tea if that is more your thing, it's hard to ruin this delicious guava iced tea!
 White tea is less processed than other teas, which means it also has the most antioxidants.

 - Guava: Guava has such an intriguing flavor, and some say it is like a cross between strawberry and pear.
 It is mild and delicate, and slightly floral.
 Hence why I love to pair it with lavender honey as well!
 You can use either white or pink guava, I used white.
-You should look for ripe guavas which yields to your fingers when you lightly press it.
+You should look for ripe guavas which yield to your fingers when you lightly press them.

 - Water or coconut water: I originally planned to use coconut water for this recipe, but I actually could not taste the coconut mixed with all the other ingredients.
 It is however really healthy and extremely hydrating, so I would add it if I have it, but don't expect a prominent coconut flavor.

-- Honey or lavender honey: You don’t really need sweetener if your guava is very sweet.
-Or you may need more or less than what I’m using here.
+- Honey or lavender honey: You don't need a sweetener if your guava is very sweet.
+Or you may need more or less than what I'm using here.
 You should taste and adjust.
-However, I really like to use lavender honey here.
-You can super easily make that yourself, just follow the recipe in this Lavender Bee’s Knees.
+However, I like to use lavender honey here.
+You can super easily make that yourself, just follow the recipe in this Lavender Bee's Knees.
 That little floral hint is perfect in a summery drink!
-Honey is also rich in antioxidants, so even though it’s sugar, it also brings some health benefits to the table.
+Honey is also rich in antioxidants, so even though it's sugar, it also brings some health benefits to the table.

 - Lemon juice: lemon juice is mainly there to bring out the other flavors.
 It can be a very muted flavor without it, but you can leave it out if you find it tastes enough without it!

 How to make this white iced tea